Drewlove/green-dragons-client/WorkNotes.md

 Push changes to zeit

 Next:
---> Form validation and error handling
-Any other items for the form?
 Move onto API tests

 THEN, go table by table (Challenges, Community, Subcommunity) implement getting lists, and forms with HTTP methods for forms, using user profile as a template

-THEN, work with user related data, user challenges and user transactions
+The task below will require a restructuring of FormContainer, or perhaps another parent container THEN, work with user related data, user challenges, use rcommunities and user transactions

+Finish by next Sunday
+*Might have to leave out leader board, could take too much time to implement *Can always go back and put it in later, after you have finished the course